mvku/kirubakaran/README.md

 <p style='text-align: justify;'>
-Currently I am doing working as a Assistant Professor in ANJA College in Sivakasi, I have done my MPhil research in Physics at Madurai Kamaraj University, Madurai, and completed masters in physics at V.H.N.S.N college, virudhunagar</p>
+Currently I am working as a Assistant Professor in ANJA College in Sivakasi, I have done my MPhil research in Physics at Madurai Kamaraj University, Madurai, and completed masters in physics at V.H.N.S.N college, virudhunagar</p>

 ## Research and Teaching interests